azarketa/Thermodynamics-theoretical-pills/source/20_Calculation_entropy_variations_Tds_relations.md

     * For **pure substances** (non-ideal), $s(T,p)$ (or $s(T,v)$) comes from **tables**, but the **area rule still holds**: $Q_{\text{rev.}}=\int T,\mathrm{d}S$.
 The $T-s$ map includes the **saturation dome** (subcooled liquid, two-phase region, superheated vapor).
 Across vaporization, $s$ **increases**; across condensation, $s$ **decreases**—the corresponding **rectangles/curvilinear areas** in $T-s$ quantify reversible heat.

-:::{admonition} Note: entropy increase in isochoric and isobaric processes
+:::{note} Note: entropy increase in isochoric and isobaric processes
-:class: note, dropdown
+:class: dropdown

 According to the expressions derived above, in isochoric and isobaric processes the temperature evolves as $\propto e^{s/c_v}$ and $\propto e^{s/c_p}$, respectively.
 We have already shown that $c_{p} > c_{v}$.
 Hence, $1/c_{v} > 1/c_{p}$ and, consequently, the $T(s)$ relation is steeper in the isochoric case than in the isobaric one.
 For the same temperature difference $\Delta{}T$, the entropy increase $\Delta{}S$ will be larger in the isobaric case than in the isochoric one.